Discover more from LogoArchive's Logo Histories

 Flexibility, versatility and adaptability where the principle concerns governing the design of the logotype.
 Its configuration was simple, designed to minimise problems of compatibility with other typefaces whilst also being distinctive, to meet aesthetic and practical requirements and accommodate changing international needs.
 This can be seen in the evolution of the logotype in 1956, 1967 and 1972.

 The first iteration (1956), a solid or outlined set of letterforms, sought to present a grounded and balanced appearance.
 Square counters in the “B” helped to differentiate the logotype from other typefaces and support visual recall in the viewer.
+Different line weights were used to create three different versions to satisfy different needs and scales.

 The second iteration of the IBM logo (1967) presents viewers with a cryptic visual language.
 Some have read the introduction of lines as being linked to the scan lines of a CRT screen.
 However, the truth lies in the idea of authority, and the notion that stripes appear like a security device to protect signatures from being counterfeited.
 These stripes were also meant to give the logotype the impression of speed, efficiency and dynamism.